The Art and Science of Successful Planning

 Congress through the Department of Veterans Affairs enacted an entitlement program in the early 1950's known as The Enhanced Pension with "Veterans Aid & Attendance" Benefit.
 This program may, to eligible veterans and surviving spouses, offset the costs of:

-• Served at least 90 consecutive days on active military duty, and received anything other than a dishonorable discharge.
+• Served at least 90 consecutive days on active duty

-• Served at least (1) one day during a wartime period. *(irrespective of local)
+• Served at least one day during a wartime period

-• Countable family income and assets below specified yearly limits.
+• Have countable income and assets below VA limits

 Surviving spouses are also eligible.
 They must have been married for at least one complete year and could not have been divorced prior to the Veteran's death.